This post may contain affiliate links. Read the full disclosure here.

 When the roots are coming through the bottom of the pot

 This is fairly self-explanatory, yes?
-When the roots start poking out through the drainage holes, then it’ time to repot.
+When the roots start poking out through the drainage holes, then it’s time to repot.
 That being said, I don’t repot immediately as soon as I see roots emerging.
 It’s good practice to turn the pot on its side and GENTLY ease the plant out.

 A root-bound plant will have roots encircling the inside of the pot.
 If you see no roots then your plant could be ok for another couple of months.